 Minnesota DOT (Mn/DOT) deployed 76 ESS by using siting procedures developed in conjunction with a meteorologist from the University of North Dakota.
 Locations for the sensors were determined by the sensor's function, whether for maintenance operations or forecasting.
 Meteorologists were then able to assess local weather conditions at each location and determine the siting method that would provide representative readings of weather data.
 According to Mn/DOT, having a clear idea of what weather conditions they want their sensors to measure, and then taking steps to site them properly, brings home the full value of its RWIS.

 - A report by the Office of the Federal Coordinator for Meteorology (OFCM), titled Federal Standard for Siting Meteorological Sensors at Airports FCM-S4-1994 (August 1994), provides information about siting standards used in airport operations.
 Although not written specifically for the surface transportation community, these standards provide information applicable to siting sensors for surface transportation use.
-Available on line at www.ofcm.gov/siting/text/a-cover.htm.
+No longer available on line at www.ofcm.gov/siting/text/a-cover.htm.

 What are Calibration Standards?